-Lisa bought a house after 20 September 1985, but stopped using it as her main residence for the 10 years immediately before she sold it.
-During this period, she rented it out for six years and left it vacant for four years.
+Lana bought a house after 20 September 1985.
+For the last 20 years prior to selling the house she stopped using it as her main residence for two periods of eight years.
+During each period, she rented it out for six years and left it vacant for two years.
+Between the first and second period of absence she lived in the dwelling for two years.
+She sold it two years after last returning to live in the house.